 You can’t simply go nuts, enchanting everyone at all times, though, as teachers have energy meters, each spell needing a specific amount to cast.
 They do regain some overnight, but I have yet to find a way to rapidly replenish said meter.
 Maybe they’ll be able to take a day off in the full version, or perhaps a higher salary helps?
 Whatever the case, in my experience at least, ‘active’ magics had quite limited use, due to being rather taxing, although that could also be a lack of skill on my end.
 Hard to say, alpha being alpha and all.

-As far as information management goes, the UI is perfectly functional, with panels for everything from teacher and student lists to those for spell acquisitions and of course, the budget, all easily accessible.
-You also have the option of pausing or accelerating time, the latter being useful in-between classes, unless you’re extremely patient as reading the ‘thoughts’ of children isn’t overly exciting for extended periods.
+As far as information management goes, the UI is perfectly functional, with panels for everything from the teacher and student lists to those for spell acquisitions and of course, the budget, all easily accessible.
+You also have the option of pausing or accelerating time, the latter being useful between classes, unless you’re extremely patient as reading the ‘thoughts’ of children isn’t overly exciting for extended periods.

 In closing, alpha being alpha (in case ya need a reminder), the No Pineapple Left Behind build I played is in fact very much incomplete, meaning there are likely both bugs and missing assets.
 On top of that, while it is a public alpha, carrying a PWYW price tag to boot, purchasing it will not provide you with a full build, featuring a total of nine schools to play through (alpha is limited to two), come launch.